oweitman/openwrt-collectd-plc/README.md

 #openwrt-collectd-plc
-This is a statistics-plugin for powerlan devices (also called "Power line communication" (plc),powerlan, dLan, HomePlug) It is written for the collectd-deamon used by the luci-statistics-application in openwrt.
+This is a statistics-plugin for powerlan devices (also called "Power line communication" (plc),powerlan, dLan, HomePlug).
+It is written for the collectd-deamon used by the luci-statistics-application in openwrt.

 It uses the amprate-tool from the open-plc-utils from Qualcom Atheros for the atheros-chipset (used by TP-Link,devolo, and more)

 More Informatione about the open-plc-tools https://github.com/qca/open-plc-utils and compatible chipset.

 The following steps edit some dangerous files.
 Please backup your configuration.

 ##Step1.1
 Install packages if not allready installed with Openwrt WebUI: